harshalDharpure/Crack-Data/README.md

 ## Accuracy Of the Model
 7/7 [==============================] - 2s 85ms/step - loss: 0.0217 - accuracy: 0.9950 - precision: 0.9901 - recall: 1.0000

- Testing Acc :  0.9950000047683716
+##Precision Value - 0.9900990128517151
- Testing Precision  0.9900990128517151
+##Recall Value -   1.00000
- Testing Recall  1.0
+##F1- Score - 0.9950248771119697

 ![image](https://user-images.githubusercontent.com/87661736/213517541-1c409aca-86c1-4bc0-8ada-3473414857eb.png)

  An F1 score is a measure of a model's accuracy that takes into account both precision and recall.
 The F1 score ranges from 0 to 1, with a score of 1 indicating perfect accuracy and a score of 0 indicating complete inaccuracy.
-A score of 0.9648241240708334 would indicate a relatively high level of accuracy.
+A score of 0.9950248771119697 would indicate a relatively high level of accuracy.

 ![image](https://user-images.githubusercontent.com/87661736/213517848-5ac637b2-7747-4746-a35e-3feed721ece6.png)